mikavir/casa-quest/README.md

 ## User Pathway
-Using Lucidchart, I have illustrated the user pathways as shown below.
+Using Lucidchart, I have illustrated the user pathways as shown below:
 ![screenshot](documentation/database/user-flow-pathway.png)